 ARTICLE 1.
-Instant Replay will be used for all rounds of the FCS playoffs through the National Championship game, and quarterfinals, semifinals and the National Championship game in Division III.
+Instant Replay will be used for all rounds of the FCS playoffs through the National Championship game, and quarterfinals, semifinals and the National Championship game in Division II and semifinals and the National Championship game in Division III.